 “Generalists boast a wide range of marketing skills.
 They know how a few marketing channels work, they develop solid business, team and strategic acumen, and they’re very valuable in smaller business as doers, and in larger businesses as leaders.

 “Specialists, on the other hand, focus on a very specific set of marketing skills or channels, and aim to be the best.
-These people will generally move towards large business (which have the resources and infrastructure to support their niche speciality), to agency or consulting work, or to the vendor of the product in which they’ve become a specialist.”
+These people will generally move towards large businesses (which have the resources and infrastructure to support their niche speciality), to agency or consulting work, or to the vendor of the product in which they’ve become a specialist.”

 While Roberts admits that there are an almost infinite number of career possibilities within marketing, he says that functionally pretty much all could either be described as a generalist (a jack of all trades) or a specialist (a master of one, or perhaps a handful).
-Choosing which of these career paths you to walk down early in your career – although far enough into it that you understand what you’re getting into – will place you ahead of many of your professional peers.
+Choosing which of these career paths to walk down early in your career – although far enough into it that you understand what you’re getting into – will place you ahead of many of your professional peers.

 Developing your marketing career, like developing a sound content marketing strategy, is about having a clear end goal in mind, and monitoring your progress in getting there, pivoting where appropriate.